wdv4758h/pypy-extradoc/blog/draft/stm-jul2012.rst

 Write your own STM for C
 ------------------------

-Let's discuss now the third option: if neither GCC 4.7 nor HTM are sufficient for an "AME CPython", then this third choice would be to write our own C compiler patch (as either extra work on GCC 4.7, or an extra pass to LLVM, for example).
+Let's discuss now the last option: if neither GCC 4.7 nor HTM are sufficient for an "AME CPython", then we might want to write our own C compiler patch (as either extra work on GCC 4.7, or an extra pass to LLVM, for example).